The 14 Smallest Animals in the World

 ©Rittmeyer EN, Allison A, Gründler MC, Thompson DK, Austin CC / CC BY 2.5, via Wikimedia Commons – License

 The world’s smallest frog is the Paedophryne amauensis.
-This frog that is a native of Papua New Guinea, measures about 0.3 inches long or about the size of a housefly.
+This frog which is a native of Papua New Guinea, measures about 0.3 inches long or about the size of a housefly.
 It weighs about 0.00455 ounces.
 Discovered in 2011, it is also one of the world’s smallest vertebrates.
 These frogs that live in thick piles of grass in tropical forests eat tiny insects.
 It weighs just 0.0001 ounces.

 Learn more about frogs.